 This section contains a description of the major categories of Commonwealth revenues.
 See "COMMONWEALTH EXPENDITURES" for a description of the major categories of Commonwealth expenditures.
-All percentages and amounts for fiscal 2017 are preliminary and subject to change.
-All percentages and amounts for fiscal 2018 are projected.

 In order to fund its programs and services, the Commonwealth collects a variety of taxes and receives revenues from other non-tax sources, including the federal government and various fees, fines, court revenues, assessments, reimbursements, interest earnings and transfers from its non-budgeted funds, which are deposited in the General Fund, the Commonwealth Transportation Fund (formerly the Highway Fund) and other budgeted operating funds.
 Revenues deposited in such funds will be referred to as budgeted operating revenues in this Information Statement.
-In fiscal 2017, on a statutory basis, approximately 57.9% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
-In addition, the federal government provided approximately 26.3% of such revenues, with the remaining 15.8% provided from departmental revenues and transfers from non-budgeted funds.
+In fiscal 2016, on a statutory basis, approximately 57.8% of the Commonwealth's budgeted operating revenues and other financing sources were derived from state taxes.
+In addition, the federal government provided approximately 26.1% of such revenues, with the remaining 16.1% provided from departmental revenues and transfers from non-budgeted funds.